gilestrolab/snail_back_pack/protocols/heart_monitor.md

 This is an example of approximately one minute of real data, sampled at 10Hz:
 ![one minute of data](./img/one_min_data.png)

-The corresponding power spectrum indicate a main frequency around 0.75Hz which is 45 beats per minute:
+The corresponding power spectrum indicate a fundamental frequency around 0.75Hz, which is 45 beats per minute:
 ![power spectrum](./img/power_spectrum.png)

 Next steps